Nan-Huo/ZeroEA/README.md

 **`bash run/run.sh`**

 **And to run all ablation studies**, please go to the folders named "ablation_*" and run the code accordingly.

+## Future Work
+In this study, we are the first to explore the potential advantages of incorporating Entity Alignment (EA) techniques to enhance the performance of downstream tasks.
+A variety of tasks, such as dialogue system and vision-based Question Answering (QA), could significantly benefit from accurate entity alignment.
+For instance, vision-based QA necessitates the recognition of Regions of Interest (ROI) to enable the models to understand objects within the graph.
+Thus, we aim to explore more complex downstream tasks, which consider EA as the intermediate task, thereby initiating a novel discussion on the influence of EA in complex and realistic scenarios.